Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 They will hate being coped up in an apartment without a place to play.
 This is when the destructive nature may kick in, or sulking during meal times.

-The high energy means high Exercise needs for this Australian Shepherd and Husky mix.
-They need long, regular walks and playtime in the park or yard.
 Where possible, take them for a run to really burn off that pent up energy and keep them trim.

 Further Reading: A Guide To Choosing The Best Frisbee For Dogs (Top 15)